-Your motor home has a smoke detector mounted on the ceiling near the kitchen.
+Your motor home has a smoke detector mounted on a wall near the kitchen.
+It is battery operated.
 Test it at least once a year, or before beginning each trip.
 To test the smoke detector, press the button in the middle of detector.
-It should emit a loud piercing sound...the same sound you will hear in case of emergency.
+It should emit a loud piercing sound ... the same sound you will hear in case of emergency.
 If it does not make that sound, replace the batteries.